iammiloslukic/nestpay/README.md

 When customer leaves the 3D Gate Page there is a possibility that he/she is NOT going to be redirected back to your website (internet connection broke, customer closes the browser etc.).

-You should use **\Cubes\Nestpay\MerchantService::paymentProcessOverNestpayApi** method to process payment over API in some cron job.
+You should use **\ReadyCMSIO\Nestpay\MerchantService::paymentProcessOverNestpayApi** method to process payment over API in some cron job.

 ```php
 //$oid is the OID of some unprocessed payment (WHERE `processed` != 1)